 Have a listen to this episode of The Homebirth Midwife Podcast (even if you're not planning a home birth!)

 Once you’re post-natal, check out our Virtual Studio Membership, where you can find 22 Alignment Snacks – 30-minute classes I filmed when I was six weeks postpartum to get my body strong again!
-When you’re ready, check out my resources on Kids and Babies moving more and remember to sign up for my newsletter if you want to get early notification when my babies and kids movement book is being released; you’ll be needing it!
+When you’re ready, read Grow Wild: The Whole-Child, Whole-Family, Nature-Rich Guide to Moving More, check out my resources on Kids and Babies moving more and sign up for my newsletter for inspiration and notification of new releases!